OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

 - Document Web UI: `runner.html`, `logMgmt.html`, etc.
 - Simulator for the buttons. &#9989; Done.
 - 3D printed enclosure, to contain the Raspberry Pi, the 2 bonnets, and a LiPo battery.
+- Go tto screen saver mode after a given amount of time of inactivity. &#9989; Done.